-A FULLY INTEGRATING WIRELESS AND MULTIPLEX POTENTIOSTAT FOR MOLECULE SENSING VIA SOLID MICRONEEDLES
+A WEARABLE SYSTEM FOR WIRELESS AND MULTIPLEXED MOLECULAR SENSING VIA SOLID MICRONEEDLES

 Novelty / Progress Claim(s)

-Presented here is the most compact wireless and multiplexed potentiostat, named the YAMstat (Fig. 1), integrated with a microneedle array (MNA) (Fig. 2) for continuous, real-time, electrochemical sensing intracutaneously.
-The solid MNAs are, to the best of our knowledge, the first to be fabricated by laser-micromachining a sheet of PEEK which are then angled out-of-plane and sharpened.
-The multiplexed MNAs functionalized with vancomycin and phenylalanine aptamers selectively responded to changes in their respective target concentrations, demonstrating the potential for monitoring endogenous and exogenous targets with minimal invasiveness.
-In vivo recordings have also been achieved using the MNAs.
+Here we present the most compact wireless and multiplexed potentiostat (Fig. 1) and its integration with a multielectrode microneedle array (MNA) (Fig. 2) for continuous, real-time, wearable, intracutaneous electrochemical sensing.
+The solid polymer MNAs are fabricated by a novel multi-step laser-micromachining process.
+The multiplexed MNAs responded selectively to concentrations of their respective targets, and were also demonstrated in vivo, showing potential for real-time wearable monitoring of multiple endogenous and exogenous molecules with minimal invasiveness.
 Background / State of the Art

 EAB sensors can selectively and reversibly bind to molecules with seconds time resolution (Fig. 3) making them an appealing option for monitoring biomarkers and exogenous targets [1].
-EAB sensors often take the shape of wires implanted directly in vein or subcutaneously making them highly invasive.
-Solid microneedles offer a minimally invasive alternative and avoid the several minutes for ISF to diffuse when using hollow microneedles by directly sensing in the skin.
-Typically, benchtop potentiostats are necessary to interrogate electrochemical sensors, but the development of potentiostat systems on a chip (SoC), allows potentiostats to drastically decrease in size for wearable monitoring.
+To date, in vivo EAB sensing commonly involves invasive surgical implantation of wires into vein or subcutaneous space .
+Solid microneedles offer a minimally invasive alternative,placing sensing electrodes directly in interstitial fluid of the skin.
+Benchtop potentiostats typically used to interrogate electrochemical sensors limit potential applications, but the development of potentiostat systems on a chip (SoC) allows drastic decrease in size for wearable monitoring.

 Description of the New Method or System

 The YAMstat has been configured into a wristwatch format housing the PCB and a 3.7 V battery with the MNA held in place under the case (Fig. 1).
 The PCB consists of an ADuCM355 SoC for 2 multiplexed sensing channels and a nRF52840 SoC for Bluetooth low energy (BLE).
-Open-source firmware was modified for square wave voltammetry (SWV) to run on the ADuCM355 for interrogating functionalized MNAs [2].
-The two chips communicate via the UART protocol and data is sent via BLE to a computer or phone running custom software for controlling the YAMstat and processing the data (Fig. 4).
+Open-source firmware was modified to run square wave voltammetry (SWV) on the ADuCM355 for interrogating functionalized MNAs [2].
+The two chips communicate via UART protocol and data is sent via BLE to a computer or phone running custom software whichcontrols the YAMstat and processes the data (Fig. 4).

-PEEK was selected as the microneedle substrate for its biocompatibility and gold adhesion necessary for aptamer immobilization [3].
-The microneedles are patterned for 2 sets of working electrodes (WE) and counter electrodes (CE) with a single shared reference electrode (RE) painted with Ag/AgCl ink (Kayaku) (Fig. 5A).
-The individual microneedles have a length of 1400 µm, 250 µm width, and an angle of 30° for the tip and sharpening (Fig. 5B).
-MNAs are fabricated by laser micromachining a 250 µm thick PEEK sheet (McMaster), then pressing silicone against the sheet using a custom jig resulting in angled microneedles out-of-plane with Ti/Au deposited afterwards (Fig. 6).
+PEEK was selected as the microneedle substrate for its mechanical properties, biocompatibility, and gold adhesion which is necessary for aptamer immobilization [3].
+Each microneedle is1400 µm long and 250 µm wide with a 30° tip(Fig. 5B).
+MNAs are fabricated by machining a 250 µm thick PEEK sheet and beveling the tips via laser.
+The microneedles are then bent out of plane in a single step by pressing the array between a silicone sheet and custom jig.
+Ti/Au is deposited through a shadow mask to define two sets of working electrodes (WE) and counter electrodes (CE), a shared reference electrode (RE) later coated with Ag/AgCl ink, and contact pads which interface with off-the-shelf connectors (Fig. 5A) (Fig. 6).
+Independent functionalization of the WEs to address different targets was accomplished via incubation in a custom microfluidic fixture.

 Experimental Results

 The MNAs consistently pierced rat skin leaving behind visible punctures (Fig. 7).
-To validate the MNAs multiplexing capabilities, they were challenged against phenylalanine and vancomycin with the MNAs only responding to their corresponding target (Fig. 8).
-In vivo performance was evaluated with target detection in an anesthetized rat using a MNA and subcutaneous sensor in parallel, showing an observable response when target is injected (Fig. 9).
-Differences in sensor signal gain may be a result of differences in skin kinematics as most aptamer sensors are in the subcutaneous layers of skin while the MNAs are in the upper cutaneous layers.
+When challenged with phenylalanine and vancomycin, the MNA’s electrodes responded only to their corresponding target, demonstrating its multiplexing capability (Fig. 8).
+In vivo function was demonstrated in an anesthetized rat using a MNA and subcutaneous wire sensor in parallel, showing an observable response to injected target (Fig. 9).
+Differences in sensor signal gain may be a result of differences in transport kinematics of the subcutaneous and upper cutaneous spaces.
 Data was also collected using the YAMstat with functionalized gold wires to test multiplexing and sensing capabilities (Fig. 10).
 An expected signal gain was achieved using the YAMstat comparable to results with benchtop testing (Fig. 7).